cloud-elements/devportal/docs/elements/marketo/marketo-endpoint-setup.md

 ![Marketo Connected App step 3a](http://cloud-elements.com/wp-content/uploads/2014/12/Marketowp3a.png)
 4. The next step is to create an API only user and associating it with the API role that you created in step 3.
 You can do so by checking the API-Only user checkbox at the time of user creation.
 ![Marketo Connected App step 4](http://cloud-elements.com/wp-content/uploads/2014/12/Marketowp41.png)
-5. A Custom service is required to uniquely identify your client application.
-To create a custom application, go to the Admin->LaunchPoint screen and create a new service.
+5. A Custom LaunchPoint service is required to uniquely identify your client application.
+To create a custom service, go to the Admin->LaunchPoint screen and select "New Service" from the "New" menu item.
 ![Marketo Connected App step 5](http://cloud-elements.com/wp-content/uploads/2014/12/Marketowp5.png)
 6. Choose “Custom” service type, provide the display name, description and the user created in step 2.
 ![Marketo Connected App step 7](http://cloud-elements.com/wp-content/uploads/2014/12/Marketowp7.png)